tinovationchs/project-safeguard/README.md

     * Beginning of the year, intro to APIs and CDNs
     * Beginning of the year, More Bootstrap + BootSwatch
 * Sign-in section
-  * Beginning of the year, intro to JavaScript
+  * Beginning of the year, Basic JS intro
+  * Beginning of the year, Linking HTML and JS
+  * Beginning of the year, Multi-screen Web Apps with JS

 ### iOS